 Response: [Format: list, paragraph, table, email...].

-Context: I'm launching an online course on personal productivity.
-The launch is in 2 weeks.
-I have an email list of 3000 subscribers who downloaded my free guide "5 habits to better manage your time".
+Context: I'm launching an online productivity course.
+Launch is in 2 weeks.
+I have an email list of 3,000 subscribers who downloaded my free guide "5 Habits for Better Time Management."

-Style: Conversational style like Tim Ferriss — direct, personal examples, anti-corporate.
+Style: Conversational style like Tim Ferriss — direct, personal stories, anti-corporate.

 Tone: Enthusiastic but not aggressive.
 Create urgency without artificial pressure.

-Audience: Professionals 30-45 years old, overwhelmed, who want to regain control of their schedule.
+Audience: Professionals aged 30-45, overwhelmed, wanting to take back control of their schedule.

-Response: Complete email with subject, pre-header, body (500 words max), main CTA and PS.
+Response: Complete email with subject line, pre-header, body (500 words max), main CTA and PS.

 When to use it: CO-STAR is perfect for marketing content and communication.
-The Style/Tone/Audience distinction allows very fine control of the result.
+The Style/Tone/Audience distinction enables very fine control of the result.

-APE is the minimalist formula par excellence — only 3 elements.
+APE is the minimalist formula — only 3 elements.
 Ideal for quick tasks.

 - A — Action: The action to perform